 The digital revolution has changed the rules of the game we all play.
 If you don't adapt - you will most probably lose.
 What was efficient to reach demand a few decades ago has now become a waste of time and money.
 This is especially actual if we are facing any kind of crisis, like the Covid 19 we were all battling recently.

 Over a period of 10 years, I have tested and put into practice more than 100 UX design methods and techniques working with hundreds of financial professionals worldwide.
-Based on the results and insights gained, I extracted five crucial factors that determine whether a finance company, bank or a fintech will or will not be able to deliver an exceptional customer experience.
+Based on the results and insights gained, I extracted five crucial factors that determine whether a finance company, bank or a FinTech will or will not be able to deliver an exceptional customer experience in banking.

 Recently, in some countries, large banks were almost monopolists because they had a very strong and stable market share.
 Strong barriers of the financial services market entry, loyal customers and the absence of worthwhile alternatives ensured good positions for decades.